pingggg516/CTFS/README.md

     ├── dinov2_base.pth
     └── dinov2_large.pth
 ```
+Download the backbones you need and put them into the *pretrained* folder under the root derectory.

 ### Dataset
 * The FSSG dataset contains 3,761 forward-looking sonar images consisting of 11 targets(including background).Please download FSSG dataset here firstly.
 * Class names and the corresponding pixel values in the labels are as follows-: